Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 The Ancient Walls of Thessaloniki

 The ancient walls that once surrounded the city are impressive remnants of the Roman Empire.
-Built in the 4ᵉ century, these ramparts were extended over the centuries to protect the city from invasion.
-Today, several sections of these walls remain visible.
-They offer a fascinating place to explore, with a unique perspective on Thessaloniki’s evolution.
+Built in the 4ᵉ century, these ramparts have been extended over the centuries to protect the town from invasion.
+Today, several sections of these walls are still visible.
+They offer a fascinating place to explore, with a unique perspective on the evolution of Thessaloniki.

 Byzantine churches